uwsampa/accept/README.md

   be a symlink to this directory at `llvm/tools/clang`.
 * `checker/`: The Clang plugin that checks the EnerC type system and emits annotated LLVM bitcode.
-* `checkerlib/`: This is a subrepository (hosted as a separate git repo on BitBucket) that supports the writing of modular type checkers for Clang like the one above.
+* `checkerlib/`: This small library supports the writing of modular type checkers for Clang like the one above.
 * `pass/`: The LLVM compiler pass that analyzes annotated bitcode and performs instrumentation/transformation.
 * `include/`: A header file that EnerC programs should use (via